Follow in the footsteps of killers Ray and Ken through the cobblestoned streets of medieval Bruges.

 - Book a tour through the brewery De Halve Maan.

 - A boat trip along the canals is a must.

-- Like Ray and Ken, stay at historic Relais Bourgondisch Cruyce.
+- Like Ray and Ken, book into historic Relais Bourgondisch Cruyce.

 - Scale the 366 steps of the Belfry Tower.